Person, Vance, and Warren County assistance programs.

 The community action agency is Franklin-Vance-Warren Opportunity.
 They offer a few resources for qualified low income families, seniors, and the disabled.
 Case managers also partner with clients to help them exist poverty and gain long term benefits.
 Some of the main resources are noted below.

 Other programs provided by FVWOPP include referrals, information on public benefits such as SNAP food stamps, LIHEAP energy bill assistance, and Medicaid.
 The agency is a great place for information and support.
-Call the Franklin-Vance-Warren Opportunity at (252) 492-0161, or click here.
+Call the Franklin-Vance-Warren Opportunity at (252) 492-0161, or click here Franklin-Vance-Warren Opportunity assistance programs.

 Service Intake of Roxboro, NC - The center initiates clients into the government aid and benefit system.
 It offers referrals, information, and other support.
 Work with staff on assessing your needs.
 They provide counseling, assist with problem solving, and offer emergency financial assistance or loans to low income families experiencing a crisis situation.
 (336) 559-8361

 Granville-Vance District Health Department - Offers treatment and follow-up for basic conditions.
 The clinic also coordinates immunizations, medications, and pregnancy tests.
-115 Charles Rollins Road, Henderson, North Carolina 27536.
+There is also information on government health insurance policies.
+The address is 115 Charles Rollins Road, Henderson, North Carolina 27536.
 Call (252) 492-4219

 Rural Health Group at Henderson provides low cost or maybe free Family Care services.
 The center will use a reduced/sliding fee scale for the uninsured and low income.
 Also provide HIV services and prevention education.
 On the other hand, Henderson Dental provides dentistry assistance and cleanings at a sliding fee scale rate too.
 Telephone - (252) 438-3549